silinternational/idp-id-broker/README.md

 in the database, which are then included in the SAML `member` attribute that can be sent to the website that the user is signing into.
 See the `EXTERNAL_GROUPS_SYNC_*` entries in the `local.env.dist` file.

+### How Many of What?

+You will need...

+* One Google Cloud Console Project.
+  * Example:
+    `My IDPs External Groups Sync`
+* One Google Sheet per application that needs custom groups.
+  * Examples:
+    `App A SSO Groups`
+    `App B SSO Groups`
+* One Service Account (in that Project) per IDP that you want to sync the custom groups into for that application.
+  * Examples:
+    `IDP 1 groups for App A`
+    `IDP 2 groups for App A`
+* One tab in each Google Sheet per IDP that you want to sync that application's custom groups into.
+  * Examples:
+    `idp1`
+    `idp2`

+### Specific How-To Steps

+To do this...

+1. Use at least version 6.8.0 of ID Broker.
+2. Create a Google Sheet named for the application that needs the groups (e.g. `App A SSO groups`).
+3. Create a tab (in that Google Sheet) named after the short/code name of your IDP (e.g. `idp1`) with two columns: `email` and `groups`.
+   - To add groups for a specific user, put the user's (lowercase) email address for that IDP in the `email` cell in their row.
+   - Only use one row per user.
+   - Put all of a user's desired groups in their `groups` cell, separated by commas.
+Example: "ext-appa-managers, ext-appa-designers"
+   - Group names must begin with your chosen prefix and a dash (e.g. "ext-appa-").
+4. Create a Google Cloud Console Project (e.g. `My IDPs External Groups Sync`).
+5. Add a Service Account to that Project.
+   - I recommend naming it after both the IDP you will use it for and the application that needs the groups (e.g. `IDP 1 groups for App A`).
+6. Create a JSON Key for that Service Account.
+7. Share the Google Sheet that you created earlier with the `client_email` value in that JSON Key file (as a Viewer, no notification).
+8. Set the following environment variables for your ID Broker instance:
+   - `EXTERNAL_GROUPS_SYNC_set1AppPrefix`
+     - Set this to some prefix starting with "ext-", e.g. `ext-appa`
+   - `EXTERNAL_GROUPS_SYNC_set1GoogleSheetId`
+     - Set this to the ID of the Google Sheet you created earlier.
+   - `EXTERNAL_GROUPS_SYNC_set1JsonAuthString`
+     - Use the JSON key you just created here, compacted to a single line by something like this command:
+       `cat service-account-key-from-google-abcdef123456.json | jq -c "."`
+9. You can also set the following environment variable if you want to send a notification email any time the sync runs and encounters errors (such as "No user found for email address ..." or "The given group (ext-appb-users) does not start with the given prefix (ext-appa)"):
+   - `EXTERNAL_GROUPS_SYNC_set1ErrorsEmailRecipient`
+     - Set this to a single email address.
+10. If you need to sync those custom groups to another IDP...
+    - Ensure that IDP is also running a recent enough version of ID Broker.
+    - Create another tab in your Google Sheet.
+    - Create another Service Account and JSON Key.
+    - Share the Google Account with that new JSON Key's `client_email`.
+    - Set the above environment variables in that other IDP, using the same app-prefix and Google Sheet ID, but the JSON Auth String from the new JSON Key that you created.
+11. If you need to sync custom groups for _another app_ to your IDP...
+    - Create another Google Sheet similarly, but named for that other app, with a tab for each of the relevant IDPs.
+    - Create another Service Account (and JSON Key) in that existing Google Cloud Console Project.
+    - Share the Google Account with that JSON Key's `client_email`.
+    - Add another set of the above environment variables, but with the next number in the lowercased portion
+      (e.g. `EXTERNAL_GROUPS_SYNC_set2AppPrefix`), using an app-prefix for that other app, the new Google Sheet's ID, and the new JSON Key (as the JSON Auth String).

+### Rotating external-groups sync credentials

+You can easily rotate the credentials for a Service Account by creating a new JSON Key for it.
+Then simply update the `EXTERNAL_GROUPS_SYNC_set(NUMBER)JsonAuthString` environment variable to use the contents of that new JSON Key.
+Since multiple Keys are supported, you can wait to delete the previous Key from that Service Account until you have deployed the new credentials, if desired, to avoid service interruption.